 I have heard it said that Thailand has more variety (types) of venomous snakes than anywhere else in the world.
 If you are bitten – get to the emergency room of the hospital as fast as possible.

-Venomous snake antivenin is created by injecting small amounts of snake venom into horses.
+Venomous snake antivenin is created by injecting small amounts of diluted snake venom into horses.
 Horses produce antibodies that fight the venom.
-The horse blood is then used to create the antivenin for humans.
+The antibodies are then separated from the blood and used to create the antivenin for humans.

 - Trimeresurus (Cryptelytrops) albolabris: for green tree vipers